Bjeaurn/angular-refresh-workshop/presentation.md

 <small class="fragment"><a href="https://angular.dev/overview/" target="_blank">angular.dev guides</a></small>

-Note: All these have excellent guides on angular.dev, https://angular.dev/ecosystem/rxjs-interop
+Note: All these have excellent guides on angular.dev, https://angular.dev/ecosystem/rxjs-interop.
+Check the styleguide and adhere to its principles, so all Angular applications look alike and are easy to reason about.

 ---